 Help for Vicodin Addiction

-Prescription opioid abuse is an increasing problem in the US, with the National Institute on Drug Abuse estimating that more than 2 million people in the country suffering from an addiction to prescription opioid drugs.
+Prescription opioid abuse is an increasing problem in the US, with the National Institute on Drug Abuse estimating that more than 2 million people in the country suffer from addictions to prescription opioid drugs.

 Approaching a Loved One About Their Addiction